Things not to miss in China

 The latest articles, galleries, quizzes and videos.

-Hong Kong hotspots: a local's guide
+What to do in Hong Kong: a local's guide

 An eclectic mix of Chinese, Portuguese and British heritage, Hong Kong has a unique and proudly fierce identity.
 With its hi-tech infrastructure, buzzing nightl…